 KRS 160.431

 KRS 160.463

 KRS 424.220

+KRS 424.230

 2018 Budget Bill

 Governmental Accounting Standards Board

 RELATED POLICY:

 04.1

 Formatted: ksba normal

 Formatted: ksba normal

 Formatted: ksba normal

-Formatted: ksba normal

 Formatted: List Paragraph, Numbered + Level: 1 + Numbering Style: 1, 2, 3, ... + Start at: 1 + Alignment: Left + Aligned at: 0.25" + Indent at: 0.5"

 Formatted: ksba normal

+Formatted: Font: Not Bold, Not Small caps

-RECOMMENDED: THIS CLARIFIES THAT THE PRINCIPAL HAS GENERAL OVERSIGHT OF SCHOOL PROPERTY AND REMOVES MINISTERIAL DUTY OF BEING "HELD RESPONSIBLE" FOR REASONABLE SECURITY
+RECOMMENDED: THIS CLARIFIES THAT THE PRINCIPAL HAS GENERAL OVERSIGHT OF SCHOOL PROPERTY AND REMOVES MINISTERIAL DUTY OF BEING "HELD RESPONSIBLE" FOR REASONABLE SECURITY.

 FINANCIAL IMPLICATIONS: NONE ANTICIPATED

 SCHOOL FACILITIES 05.5

 Security

 DEVELOPMENT OF PLAN

-The Superintendent shall develop and implement a plan ensuring the reasonable security of District property.
+The Superintendent shall develop and implement a plan ensuring the reasonable security of district property.

 RESPONSIBILITY

-The Principal has general oversight shall be held responsible for the reasonable security of all school property under his or her supervision and shall use good judgment for the reasonable security of such property.
+The Principal has general oversight shall be held responsible for the reasonable security of all school property under his or her supervisionand shall use good judgement for the reasonable security of such property.

 REFERENCE: